tetrabiodistributed/papra-pcba-firmware/README.md

 ![image](https://user-images.githubusercontent.com/57600622/120357153-fc25b500-c2b9-11eb-8603-38b121836ca3.png)

 Note: for ATtiny204 and ATtiny214 have 2K flash memory for program space.
 The preprocessor for TWOKFLASHCHIP must be uncommented prior to compiling.
 See Line 9.

+# Debugging The Thru-hole board

+We have encountered the following issues when building a board:

+1. The buzzer is always buzzing when I put the battery in!

+Check that you have a 100k resistor on R3 instead of the 10k resistor.
+A 10k resistor on R3 means that the firmware is always registering that the battery is empty, and the buzzer sounds when the battery is empty.

+2. Am I using a 330k resistor or a 300k resistor for R2?

+330k.
+We should have fixed all the BOMs by now, but just in case...

+3. When I attach to a voltage source (not a battery, but a power supply), the voltage is strange!

+Check the solder joints, especially around R2 and R3.
+A cold solder joint can cause the circuits to behave strangely.

+4. Some of my LEDs aren't lighting up!

+Check those LED solder joints.
+We try to put the LEDs on first on one side of the board, then put everything else on the other side, but that's definitely a matter of taste.